zmughal/cosc-4372-6370-kinect-medical-imaging/README.md

-# Hands-free manipulation of medical images using a depth-field camera
+# Hands-free manipulation of medical images using a depth camera

 - Course: Fundamentals of Medical Imaging, Fall 2014
 - Instructor: Dr. Nikolaos V. Tsekos